eosnetworkfoundation/docs/native/60_advanced-topics/21_managing-finalizer-keys.md

 ### Rotating Keys
 The EOS blockchain, allows producers to activate new BLS finalizer keys at anytime with an on-chain action `actfinkey`.
 Before called the `actfinkey` action, the key must already exist in the `signature-provider` configuration when the instance of nodeos is started, and the key must be registered using the `regfinkey` action.
 Activating a new BLS finalizer key is always safe, and may be performed at anytime.

+See How To [Rotate BLS Finalizer Keys](../../node-operation/tutorials/Rotate-BLS-Finalizer-Keys) for specific instructions on moving to new finalizer keys

 ## Recovery
 If the database is dirty or corrupted the fastest way to re-start is from a snapshot with the same finalizer key and the same `finalizers/safety.dat`.
 This fast restart method is similar to previous versions of Leap software.